Boundaries of Your Body

 'You' were never just a piece of matter, a mere collection of atoms.
 Matter comes and goes.
 Atoms cycle through your system, cells die and new ones take their place — and no one seems to care.
 On the other hand, simply rearrange your matter — by stuffing yourself through a meat grinder, say — and although your atoms will persist, suddenly 'you' will be gone.

-(*) Actually an aluminum can is more fluid, more like a flame, than you might realize.
-Exposed to the air, aluminum will slowly rust, via the chemical reaction known as oxidation, the same reaction behind a burning flame.
-Every piece of aluminum you've ever seen, then, has been burning — just really, really slowly.
+(*) Actually a steel can is more fluid, more like a flame, than you might realize.
+Exposed to the air, steel slowly rusts via the chemical reaction known as oxidation, the same reaction behind a burning flame.
+Every steel can you've ever seen, then, has been burning — just really, really slowly.

 eddies